 Category Archives: Life Skills

-The DO-EAT: An Assessment of ADL & IADLs
+Exploring the DO-EAT: An Assessment of ADLs & IADLs

 Answering the 5 Ws & How

-What is the DO-EAT?
+What is the DO-EAT Assessment?

-The DO-EAT is performance based; students perform three tasks (making a sandwich, preparing a glass of chocolate milk, and completing a certificate of achievement).
+The DO-EAT is performance-based; students perform three tasks (making a sandwich, preparing a glass of chocolate milk, and completing a certificate of achievement).
 These tasks are performed in a sequence one right after the other.
 Within these three main activities, you have the opportunity to observe the student perform functional tasks that include putting on an apron, setting up the work area, washing their hands, using a knife, following directions, writing, and using scissors.
 While the student is performing each task you are observing their ability to perform the given task as well as sensory motor skills (like bilateral coordination, fine motor, and posture), performance skills (like attention, organization, and recall), behavioral and emotional components (like motivation and self-efficacy), and the number and types of cues that were given.
 There is a full description of the DO-EAT on Therapro’s website, DO-EAT-Assessment-Tool-for-Children.html.

 What Is & Isn’t Included?